Rydberg atomtronic devices: Appendix

 We study the transport in a linear chain of Rydberg atoms as shown in Fig.~\ref{Sche_Transport}.
 We set the inter-atom distance to the facilitation radius $r_{\text{f}}$ and detuning $\Delta_{\text{f}}$.
 We evolve the system with an initial excitation in the input.

 The dynamics of excitations are shown in Fig.~\ref{Transport}.
-In the quantum regime, we consider two cases: $\gamma = \kappa = 0$ and $\gamma = 1, \kappa = 0.003$.
-We observe a propagation of excitation throughout the $N = 6$ sites and then a "back-reflection" towards the input.
-In this situation, the individual atoms transition between the ground and Rydberg state via the Rabi driving frequency, $\Omega$.
+To observe the full quantum effects, we use the quantum equation and consider two cases: $\gamma = \kappa = 0$ and $\gamma = 1, \kappa = 0.003$.
+We observe a propagation of excitation throughout $N = 6$ sites and then a "back-reflection" towards the input.
+In the situation with zero dephasing and decay, the individual atoms transition between the ground and Rydberg state via the Rabi driving frequency, $\Omega$.
 The interaction, $C_{6}$, plays an additional role in the correlation in the interaction term, resulting in the excitation being back-reflected at every site.

-With increasing dephasing $\gamma$, the back reflection is less dominant in the dynamics as the excitation density decreases with increasing propagation distance.
+With increasing dephasing $\gamma$ and decay $\kappa$, the back reflection is less dominant in the dynamics as the excitation density decreases with increasing propagation distance.
 We also find that after becoming excited, the atoms are not driven directly to the ground state due to the dephasing destroying the coherence of the state.